Home

 Barlows

-• TMB Barlow 1.8x ED Wow, this Barlow is excellent.
-The coatings are so well made that the glass is very hard to see under normal light.
-The glass is made at the famous Zeiss Jena facility and is regarded by many to be in the same league as the famed Zeiss Barlow, a few think it is actually even better.
-It has only two elements in one group as far as I know!
-Someone on CloudyNights.com has recently performed the transmission test with a laser and sensor...has determined that the TMB Barlow has a greater than 99% transmission!
+• TMB Barlow 1.8x ED I highly recommend this Barlow.
+The coatings are so well applied that the glass is barely visible under normal light.
+This glass is manufactured at the renowned Zeiss Jena facility and is widely considered to be on par with the famous Zeiss Barlow, and some even believe it to be superior.
+As far as I know, it consists of only two elements in one group.
+A recent transmission test conducted by an individual on CloudyNights.com using a laser and sensor revealed that the TMB Barlow has a transmission rate exceeding 99%!

 Deep Sky filters.
-Note all links below are to actual scans as produced by Cary at Lumicon.
+Note all links below are to actual scans as produced by Cary Optic Wave Laboratories.
 I've also noted the age of the filters as I understand that the quality of filters changes over time as companies constantly change and/or improve the filters.

-• Orion Ultrablock filter – The original, made in Japan, back in the early '90s.
+• Orion Ultrablock – The original, made in Japan, back in the early '90s.
 Not the current version, which is currently made in Korea.
-Solid everyday nebula filter.
+Solid everyday narrowband filter.

-• Lumicon Deep Sky filter - rock solid broad-band filter.
+• Lumicon Deep Sky - rock solid broad-band filter.
 Picked it up in about 2014.

 Other accessories